kubeshop/tracetest/README.md

 # Feedback

-We are in the our early days with the project and need your help.
-Have an idea to improve it?
+Have an idea to improve Tracetest?
 Please [Create an issue here](https://github.com/kubeshop/tracetest/issues/new/choose) or join our community on [Discord](https://discord.gg/eBvEQRVyKX).

 Follow us on [Twitter at @tracetest_io](https://twitter.com/tracetest_io) for updates